AndresMHerrera/cpp/binary_search_tree/README.txt

-Write a program in C++ called that reads a list of positive and negative integers from user input (i.e. standard input) until a “END” statement is entered.
+Write a program in C++ that reads a list of positive and negative integers from user input (i.e. standard input) until a “END” statement is entered.
 The program should not display any text prompting the user for input.
 It should just start reading from standard input.